geee-be/react-libraries/.prompts/compound-component-conversion.md

   Trigger: DialogTriggerComponent,
 });

-// Export original form components for backward compatibility and flexibility export {
+// 5.
+Export using object destructuring (NOT export const) export {
-  DialogCloseComponent as DialogClose,
-  DialogContentComponent as DialogContent,
-  DialogDescriptionComponent as DialogDescription,
-  DialogFooterComponent as DialogFooter,
+  Dialog,  // Main compound component DialogCloseComponent as DialogClose,      // Backward compatibility DialogContentComponent as DialogContent, DialogDescriptionComponent as DialogDescription, DialogFooterComponent as DialogFooter,